New York

 —

-In the borderlands between New York City’s Tribeca and Financial District, Ralph Lauren — the person whose identify is synonymous with a sure well-heeled, sporty, and nostalgic vein of American fashion — staged his newest runway show on Thursday.
+In the borderlands between New York City’s Tribeca and Financial District, Ralph Lauren — the person whose identify is synonymous with a sure well-heeled, sporty, and nostalgic vein of American model — staged his newest runway show on Thursday.

 Lauren’s chosen venue — Jack Shainman Gallery — echoed golden age Gotham, with its marble columns, towering home windows, and coffered ceilings.
 Here, Lauren’s fall 2025 womenswear designs glimmered with the spirit of household heirlooms within the making: a set meant to final the ages and, importantly, to enchantment to all ages.